Tireo/pg-patch/README.md

     **IMPORTANT:** passed **pg.Client** instances are not closed automatically by **pg-patch**.

-    If You need to close them you can do this by using supplied done method.
+    If You need to close them you can do this using promise handlers.

     ```node
     require("pg-patch").run({